Travel advice for Jamaica

 Jamaica Carnival Kingston, Ocho Rios and Montego Bay bacchanaljamaica.com.
 Featuring dynamic performances from top artists across the Caribbean, these high energy parties see scantily clad patrons “get on bad” at parties in Mass Camp (Kingston) and across the island, of which the best is Beach Jouvert in Oracabessa.
 Carnival culminates in a costumed parade through the streets of Kingston in April.

 Blue Mountain Music Festival St Andrew bluemountainmusicfestival.com.
-A two-day music festival at Holywell National Park that includes opportunities to hike, practises yoga and listen to Maroon drumming.
+A two-day music festival at Holywell National Park that includes opportunities to hike, practices yoga and listen to Maroon drumming.
 Past performers include Third World and Chronixx.
 Family friendly, camping available.

-Jamaica Fat Tyre Festival Ocho Rios smorba.com.
+Jamaica Fat Tire Festival Ocho Rios smorba.com.
 One-of-a-kind mountain-biking festival with unique organized rides that take participants through parts of St Mary, St Ann, up and over the Blue Mountains, and finishing in Bull Bay.

 Spring Break Negril.
 Although not as popular as it used to be, Negril still pulls a decent Spring Break crowd when students descend on the main resorts (particularly Negril) for a two-week orgy of beer-drinking and slapstick antics.
 Student ID gets discounts on hotels and events.